 4) Wash and Wax

 Wash down your lawn mower.
+This is an important tip.
+Particularly for White Rock lawn care procedures.
+Too many people we’ve come across who live in White Rock seem to skip this step for some reason.
 Use a rag or brush to remove what grass clippings you can see.

 Once clean, wax the deck so that it makes it harder for grass to stick to it during the season.